PostHog/posthog.com/contents/handbook/growth/marketing/content.md

 ### 2. Twitter / X

-Again, use buffer to post from the company account.
+Again, use Buffer to post from the company account.

 Tips for writing a good post:
 - Write a brief summary of the post while sharing as much content as possible in it.
 [Good example](https://x.com/posthog/status/1851571551314825375).
 - Attach an image to the post (don't really on the link's social graph preview).
 Again, you can use **Add entry** in the [changelog](/changelog/) to create a nice image.
 - Do your best not to sound "corporate" or serious.
-Authenticity is appreciated on twitter.
+Authenticity is appreciated on Twitter.
 Have fun with it!

 ### 3. Paid ads + newsletters

-You can promote your post by buying sponsored slots in newsletters.
+You can promote your post by buying sponsored slots in newsletters. <TeamMember name="Ian Vanagas" /> has a list of newsletters and booked slots we can use to promote content.
 See [sponsorships](/handbook/growth/marketing/open-source-sponsorship) for more.

 If you want to run a paid ad campaign on Reddit, Google, or Twitter, see the [paid ads page](/handbook/growth/marketing/paid-ads).